anyuzx/HIPPS-DIMES/README.md

 [^1]: _Shi, Guang, and D. Thirumalai.
 "From Hi-C Contact Map to Three-dimensional Organization of Interphase Human Chromosomes."
 Physical Review X 11.1 (2021): 011051._
-[^2]: _Shi, Guang, and D. Thirumalai.
-"A maximum-entropy model to predict 3D structural ensembles of chromatins from pairwise distances: Applications to Interphase Chromosomes and Structural Variants." bioRxiv (2022)._
+[^2]: _Shi, G., Thirumalai, D. A maximum-entropy model to predict 3D structural ensembles of chromatin from pairwise distances with applications to interphase chromosomes and structural variants.
+Nat Commun 14, 1150 (2023)._